Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 • Universal Credit

-The benefit recipient must be a permanent resident of the household.
+The person receiving the benefit must be a permanent resident of the household.

 C. Household income threshold